-It is known that as early as 1934 there was considerable local interest in a junior college for Galveston.
-Interested citizens were able to call and hold an election, on November 2, 1935, which created a junior college district with geographical boundaries coterminous with those of the Galveston Independent School District.
+It is known that as early as 1934 there was considerable local interest in a community junior college for Galveston.
+Interested citizens were able to call and hold an election on November 2, 1935, which created a junior college district with geographical boundaries coterminous with those of the Galveston Independent School District.

-Attempts to activate the District included a June 27, 1936 tax proposal, which met with failure at the polls.
-Community leaders, however, did not give up.
-During the ensuing years, efforts were made to form a county district, but those proposals were not acceptable to the voters.
+Attempts to activate the district included a June 27, 1936, tax proposal, which met with failure at the polls.
+Community leaders did not relax their efforts during the ensuing years, despite another unsuccessful election in 1958 which proposed a county-wide junior college district.